0

 1. Verify your eligibility by reading through the guidelines carefully.

 3. Log in to the OEDIT online portal and submit your complete application in the online portal.
-Instructions for navigating the online portal are available here.
+Instructions for navigating the online portal (coming soon)

 4. Applications will be reviewed.